Nursing Simulation Center

 Our Nursing Simulation Center (NSC) provides a safe caring environment where nursing majors can practice their skills and develop sound critical thinking and decision-making abilities as they progress through the nursing curriculum.
 The NSC is used in addition to clinical experiences in acute care and community health settings.

-The 10-bed NSC is located on the third floor of the Health Sciences Building within the Department of Nursing with an additional six-bed skills lab in the Pershing Building.
+The 9-bed NSC is located on the third floor of the Health Sciences Building within the Department of Nursing with an additional eight-bed skills lab in the Pershing Building.

-The NSC simulates the look and feel of a hospital with its beds, carts, and crib and is equipped with high-tech medical equipment including a MedDispense®, cardiac monitor, bedside computers, and state of the art Alaris® infusion pumps.
+The NSC simulates the look and feel of a hospital with its beds, carts, and crib and is equipped with high-tech medical equipment including a MedDispense®, cardiac monitor, bedside computers, and Alaris® infusion pumps.

-In addition to the NSC lab, there are six computers and two televisions in the computer lab, located at the end of the hall within the nursing department.
+In addition to the NSC lab, there are four computers in the computer lab, located within the Nursing Department.
 The computer lab is for nursing students only.